How do I create and upload my SBA data exports to EDMIS NG?

 Regardless of the quarter you select, Neoserra will always use the first day of the current fiscal year as the start date.
 This is to ensure that (1) any new records entered for prior quarters or (2) any records previously submitted that have since been updated are uploaded to EDMIS.
 EDMIS permits updates to previously-submitted records as long as those records were submitted within the current fiscal year.

-Depending on the size of your database, the export file types selected, and the quality of your Internet connection, the test process can take up to 90 minutes, so please be patient.
+Depending on the size of your database and the export file types selected the export process may take several minutes, so please be patient.

 If your test run indicates errors, either through the posted EDMIS Export Log or the various record summary tabs, you'll need to remedy the errors before uploading data to EDMIS, as discussed in the next section.